econia-labs/econia/src/move/econia/doc/market.md

 * <code>market_id</code>: Market ID of market.
 * <code>resource_address</code>: Address of resource account where order books and fill event handles are stored.
+* <code>fill_event_queue_option_ref_mut</code>: Mutable reference to
+optional queue for <code><a href="market.md#0xc0deb00c_market_FillEvent">FillEvent</a></code>s, used to defer event emission for limit orders: if a limit order fills across the spread before posting to the order book, the market order ID requires an encoded AVL queue access key that is not known at the time of fills.
 * <code>order_book_ref_mut</code>: Mutable reference to market order book.
 * <code>taker</code>: Address of taker whose order is matched.
 Passed as
 <code><a href="market.md#0xc0deb00c_market_NO_MARKET_ACCOUNT">NO_MARKET_ACCOUNT</a></code> when taker order originates from a swap.